hunterjackson/docs/source/bloomberg.rst

     connect.bloomberg.subscriptions=AAPL US Equity:LAST_PRICE,BID,ASK;IBM US Equity:BID,ASK,HIGH,LOW,OPEN
     kafka.topic=bloomberg
     connect.bloomberg.buffer.size=4096
+    connect.bloomberg.authentication.mode=USER_AND_APPLICATION
     #task ids: 0

 The ``bloomberg-source.properties`` file defines:

 1. The connector name.
 2. The class containing the connector.
 3. The number of tasks the connector is allowed to start.
 4. The Bloomberg server host.
 5. The Bloomberg server port.
 6. The Bloomberg service uri.
 7. The subscription keys to subscribe to.
 8. The topic to write to.
 9. The buffer size for the Bloomberg API to buffer events in.
+10. The authentication mode.

 If you switch back to the terminal you started the Connector in you should see the Bloomberg Source being accepted and the task starting.